ooni/ooni.org/content/post/2024-eu-sanctions/index.md

 This might also be the reason why blocking in Europe does not follow a consistent pattern.
 Figure 2 shows blocking at ISPs.
 Each cell represents the percentage of unblocked responses per country and domain name received for DNS queries sent to ISP resolvers from RIPE Atlas vantage points.
 A bright yellow colour indicates that all or almost all queries from vantage points in a certain country towards a particular domain name were unfiltered.
 A dark purple colour indicates that most of our queries for sanctioned domain names were blocked.

 {{<img src="images/Figure_2_ripe_blocking_all.png" title="Figure 2: Percentage of uncensored DNS responses received by RIPE Atlas probes relying on ISP resolvers as of 2023-09-19." alt="RIPE Atlas all">}}

+*Figure 2: Percentage of uncensored DNS responses received by RIPE Atlas probes relying on ISP resolvers as of 2023-09-19.*

 A dark purple colour indicates that most of our queries for sanctioned domain names were blocked.